 Closed loop means pipe is put underground and an antifreeze solution is circulated to absorb the earth’s heat.
 This heat is carried into the home to the heat pump which concentrates the heat to a higher temperature.
 It can then be used to heat the home.
 For building lots with ample space, the pipes can be laid in trenches 6 feet deep.
 The trenches are back-filled and the land can be used for almost anything.
 In many cases the land is left in much better shape after the trenching.

 For smaller lots, boreholes are drilled and the pipes inserted vertically.
 No ground water is used; the solid pipe just absorbs heat along the length of itself.
-Boreholes are slightly more efficient but more costly than the trenches.
+Boreholes are more costly than the trenches but take up very little space.
 The number of trenches or boreholes depends on the size of the house to be heated.

 Open Loop Systems

 The open loop method uses two wells, drawing water from one well and sending it to the heat pump.
-The heat pump concentrates the heat in the water, and heats the home.
+The heat pump absorbs the heat from the water, and uses it to heat the home.
 The cooler water is then returned to the water table via a second well.
 This method can be more efficient than closed loop if the well yields enough volume of water for the heat pump and domestic usage, plus is free of minerals that can affect the heat pump.
 The level of water in the well should be near the surface so power required to pump is low.

 Heat Distribution in the Home